 In addition to counseling, medication can also be an effective treatment for depression.
 Antidepressant medication can help to balance chemicals in the brain that may be contributing to depression.
 A combination of medication and counseling may be the most effective treatment for some individuals.

-Our practice offers a number of approaches proven to be effective in treating depression, including somatic work, CBT and mindfulness-based therapy.
+Our counseling group offers a number of approaches proven to be effective in treating depression, including somatic work, CBT and mindfulness-based therapy.
 Our depression therapists in Chicago and the surrounding area are available in person or virtually, making it easier for you to prioritize your mental health.

 You’re not in this alone, and there are things you can do to change your situation.
 We are here to help!
 If you want to talk to someone or learn more about how depression counseling at Best Therapies can help you, reach out today.